marouanosb/ScrapNTF/README.md

 # ScrapNTF
-Web scrapper for SNTF train schedules.
+A Python Flask API that utilizes a web scrapper to extract SNTF train schedules from their website.

+# Setup